 - 1. Directs staff to prepare for Council's consideration a proposed revision of Tree Management Bylaw 1831, based on the EAC's recommendations, to: - a) Change the title of the Bylaw to "White Rock Tree Protection Bylaw".
 [R3] - b) Reduce the minimum size for the definition of "protected tree" to a trunk DBH of 20 cm or less.
 [R5] - c) Provide that "significant trees" on private or City lands, to be defined pursuant to a "Significant Tree Policy" to be developed and presented to Council by Staff, will not be removed for other than safety reasons or as approved by Council.
 [R6] - d) Remove fruit trees, alders and cottonwoods from the definition of "lower value trees".
-[R7] - e) Authorize the utilization of tree replacement security and deposit revenues for a broadened range of activities to enhance and protect the City's tree canopy.
-[R12] - f) Incorporate Policy 510's provisions regarding notice to adjacent property owners and applicant appeals for Type 2 permit applications and extend these provisions to Type 3 applications, as well as incorporate Planning Procedures Bylaw 2234's appeal provisions.
-[R14(a), R18(a)]. - g) Require that notice of, and opportunity to comment on, any application or proposal to remove a "City tree" be provided to property owners within 100 metres of the affected tree at least 14 days in advance of a decision.
-[R15] - h) Establish International Society of Arboriculture (ISA) certification as the sole and exclusive credential in the definition of "arborist".
-[R16(a)] - i) Require that City Arborists visit and inspect all sites under consideration for a tree permit.
-[R16(b)] - j) Provide that only City Staff or agents are allowed to remove or plant trees on City lands.
-[R16(c)] - k) Establish explicit criteria for approval of Type 2 and Type 3 permits and to govern decisions by officials regarding the management of trees on City land, taking into account the provisions of Policy 510 and best practices in other jurisdictions.
-[R17(a)] - l) Incorporate any amendments, consistent with the EAC's recommendations, that may be needed to ensure currency and clarity and consistency with other bylaws and policies.
-[R19]
+[R7] - e) Establish a new, Type 4 Permit category entailing reduced fees, documentation and/or replacement tree requirements for situations in which a tree is causing serious demonstrable damage, or risk thereof, to an existing building or infrastructure.
+[R12] - f) Authorize the utilization of tree replacement security and deposit revenues for a broadened range of activities to enhance and protect the City's tree canopy.
+[R13] - g) Incorporate Policy 510's provisions regarding notice to adjacent property owners and applicant appeals for Type 2 permit applications and extend these provisions to Type 3 applications, as well as incorporate Planning Procedures Bylaw 2234's appeal provisions.
+[R15(a), R19(a)]. - h) Require that notice of, and opportunity to comment on, any application or proposal to remove a "City tree" be provided to property owners within 100 metres of the affected tree at least 14 days in advance of a decision.
+[R16] - i) Establish International Society of Arboriculture (ISA) certification as the sole and exclusive credential in the definition of "arborist".
+[R17(a)] - j) Require that City Arborists visit and inspect all sites under consideration for a tree permit.
+[R17(b)] - k) Provide that only City Staff or agents are allowed to remove or plant trees on City lands.
+[R17(c)] - l) Establish explicit criteria for approval of Type 2 and Type 3 tree management permits and to govern decisions by officials regarding the management of trees on City land, taking into account the provisions of Policy 510 and best practices in other jurisdictions.
+[R18(a)] - m) Incorporate any amendments, consistent with the EAC's recommendations, that may be needed to ensure currency and clarity and consistency with other bylaws and policies.
+[R20]